-Lauren Carris, Interim Assistant Dean of Program Development
+Linda A. Moody, Assistant Dean of Program Development

-Long Huynh, Director, Graduate and Professional Education Programs and Services
+Jonathan Clayden, Director, Graduate and Professional Education Programs and Services

-Pratima Dutta Enfield, Director, Distance Learning
+Vacant, Director, Distance Learning

 Lauren Jarvis, Director, Admissions, Registration and Client Services

-Pankaj Bedekar, Director, Information System and Services
+Pankaj Bedekar, Director, Information Systems and Services

-Vacant, Director of International Programs and Partnerships
+Jane Sun, Director of International Programs and Partnerships

-Jessie Revlin, Director of Marketing and Communication
+Jessie Revlin, Director of Marketing and Communications

 The mission of The Tseng College is to expand the influence of and enhance access to the distinguished scholarship and teachings of CSUN and its faculty.
-The Tseng College focuses on post-degree professional (graduate) education, international programs and partnerships and mid-career education for professionals and their employers.
-The College enrolls more than 25,000 students per year in a rich array of degree, certificate and other programs.
-The Tseng College works with University faculty and distinguished professionals to design, deliver and support degree and non-degree programs with special features that make them accessible and appropriate for adult students—whether local, regional, out of state or overseas—who are place bound, time constrained and/or at a mid- to senior-level in their careers.
+The Tseng College focuses on post-degree professional (graduate) education, international programs and partnerships, and mid-career education for professionals and their employers.
+The college enrolls more than 25,000 students per year in a rich array of degree, certificate and other programs.
+The Tseng College works with University faculty and distinguished professionals to design, deliver and support degree and nondegree programs with special features that make them accessible and appropriate for adult students—whether local, regional, out of state or overseas—who are place-bound, time-constrained and/or at a mid to senior level in their careers.